 Farmland Protection Policy Act (FPPA) of 1980 and 1995 - The FPPA's purpose is to minimize the extent to which Federal programs contribute to the unnecessary and irreversible conversion of farmland to non-agricultural uses.
 There is Prime Farmland on Whitney Lake Project Office Lands.
-The 2020 Shoreline Management would not impact Prime Farmland on Whitney Lake.
+The 2020 Shoreline Management would not impact Prime Farmland on Whitney Lake because there would not be construction or structures that would negate the ability to use lands for farming or agricultural use.

 Executive Order 11990, Protection of Wetlands - EO 11990 requires Federal agencies to minimize the destruction, loss, or degradation of wetlands, and to preserve and enhance the natural and beneficial values of wetlands in executing Federal projects.
-The Proposed Action complies with EO 11990.
+The Proposed Action complies with EO 11990 and will not adversely impact wetlands.